 Many algorithms can be used for the software boot process.
-Below are descriptions of the different flags and Bytes.

-Boot Loader Jump Bit (BLJB):
+Before describing them, The description of the different flags and Bytes is given below: Boot Loader Jump Bit (BLJB):

-- This bit indicates if on RESET the user wants to jump to this application at address @0000h on FM0 or execute the boot loader at address @F800h on FM1. - BLJB = 0 (i.e. bootloader FM1 executed after a reset) is the default Atmel factory programming. - To read or modify this bit, the APIs are used.
+- This bit indicates if on RESET the user wants to jump to this application at address @0000h on FM0 or execute the boot loader at address @F800h on FM1. - BLJB = 0 on parts delivered with bootloader programmed. - To read or modify this bit, the APIs are used.